kerryboyko/yala-superfly/app/static/markdown/roadmap.md

 - 🔲 As a developer, I'd like Unit & Integration testing.
 (Normally I do TDD first, but I needed to get used to the Remix environment and see what features are feasible.)
 - 🔲 As a developer, I would like to have a blog system that uses markdown so that I can have a development blog.

 ### What is being postponed?

-- 🔲 I want to provide header images for communities, but it might make sense to create the community first before the header image is added.
-Thus, any moderator may change the community header, community headers will have filenames based on the community, etc.
-  - 🔲 I may be setting up Supabase storage for this information, though I'm worried about bandwidth, especially as we pre-scale, and may limit header images to 540x540 pixels and 100kb (even perhaps using server-side code to resize and recompress images. )
 - 🔲 Error boundaries need to be configured and prettified.
 - 🔲 I may offer support for private communities as a subscription service.